heilerich/LLMPatchbay2Dockerized/README.md

 The LLMPatchbay backend exposes a comprehensive RESTful API for programmatically controlling workflows, managing data, and interacting with the system's components.
 All API endpoints are prefixed with `/LLM`.

-The API is primarily used by the Cappuccino GUI but is designed to be used by any HTTP client.

 ---

 ### Workflow Execution